kerishma/Note-Taker/README.md

 ## Key Features
 * GET /api/notes -reads the notes.json file and return all saved notes as JSON.

-* POST /api/notes - recieves a new note to save on the request body, add it to the notes.json file, and then returns the new note to the client.
+* POST /api/notes - receives new note to save on the request body, add it to the notes.json file, and then returns the new note to the client.

-* DELETE /api/notes/:id - based on the query paramter passed i.e. id of a note to delete.
+* DELETE /api/notes/:id - based on the query parameter passed i.e. id of a note to delete.
 In order to delete a note, you'll need to read all notes from the db.json file, remove the note with the given id property, and then rewrite the notes to the notes.json file.

 ## Acceptance Criteria